We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 What Is The Australian Securities Exchange Used For?

 As many significant national companies are listed on the Australian Securities Exchange markets, it can also indicate a gauge of economic health or act as a reflection of the impacts of major events.
-The Australian stock exchange is well known for being used as an investment platform by individuals across the globe who attempt to make a profit from stock price fluctuations.
-Traders can invest in a listed corporation’s stocks, ‘short selling’ or ‘going long’ depending on market sentiment trends via registered ASX brokers.
+The Australian stock exchange is well known for being used as a trading venue by individuals across the globe who attempt to profit from stock price fluctuations.
+Traders can take positions on a listed corporation’s stocks, ‘short selling’ or ‘going long’ depending on market sentiment trends via registered ASX brokers.

-The Australian Securities Exchange live asset list is comprehensive and enables retail investors access to options trading, equities, futures, commodities, mutual funds and more.
+The Australian Securities Exchange live asset list is comprehensive and enables retail traders access to options trading, equities, futures, commodities, mutual funds and more.

 How The Australian Securities Exchange Works